 PJM verifies Load Management Event Compliance on an end-use customer basis by reviewing the data submitted by the resource provider through the Load Response system.
+Load Management Event Compliance for non-interval metered residential customers may be verified using a statistical sample of end-use customers in accordance with PJM Manual 19: Load Forecasting & Analysis, Attachment D and subject to PJM approval.
 Like the determination of Nominated Values, Compliance is measured differently for each type of Load Management program.

-Compliance for Direct Load Control (DLC) programs will consider only the transmission of the control signal.
+Compliance for Legacy Direct Load Control (LDLC) programs will consider only the transmission of the control signal.
 Resource providers are required to report the time period (during the Load Management event) that the control signal was started and stopped.
 Failure to start the signal by the start of the event and continue the signal for the duration of the event will result in a deficiency for that end-use customer.